Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

 Key value bocks can have an '=' array specifier and a array count.
 This is useful for an array of a complex type.

 ```
-itemList [.]= 2\n
+itemList []= 2\n
-item [.]-\n
+item []-\n
-name "."- 7 item A\n
+name ""- Item A\n
-value i.4- 0\n
+value i4- 0\n
 \n
-item [.]-\n
+item []-\n
-name "."- 7 item B\n
+name ""- item B\n
-value i.4- 10\n
+value i4- 10\n
 \n
 \n
 ```

-z, and Z are never used with "[.]".
+z, and Z are never used with "[]".

-#### 2.3.5.2 - String values, "."
+#### 2.3.5.2 - String values, ""

 String values are sort of the odd one out with all the other data types.
 The other data types have a known size based on their input while strings are variable in size.
 So encoding them will be slightly different.

-All string values have a byte count that follows the value.
-This byte count will be the number of bytes required to store the string in memory, not including the \n key-value record ending.
+Before the string starts you need to define the escape character being used.
+This is needed to encode tab, cursor return, line feed characters.

-If no compression flag, all strings will have their cursor return and line feed characters replaced with "\" + "r" and "\" + "n" respectively when written to the file.
-If your string already has a \r and \n inside then the slash will be escaped, \\r and \\n respectively, so that they do not get converted when reading them back in.
-Other slash character pairs will not need escaping.
+If no compression is used then, all strings will have their tab, cursor return, and line feed characters replaced with the above escape character + "t", "r", or "n" respectively when written to the file.
+If your string already has a escape charater + t, r, or n inside you need to pick a different escape character.

-Even though \n is strictly followed for the text format, we convert \r as well because text editors will attempt to honor \r or complain about inconsistent line endings and mess things up.

 Strings are placed on one line even if they define a multi-line string.
 With the above replacement of cursor return and line feeds this can be done.

-There can only be 1 separator between the byte count and the start of the string.
-If there exists more than one separator then the extra separators are part of the string.
+There can only be no separator between the escape character and the start of the string.
+If separators exists they are part of the string.

-'A' array flag, the individual strings will reside on their own line.
+'=' array flag, the individual strings will reside on their own line.
 Meaning, as soon as a string is finished '\n' will immediately follow.
 There will be as many lines as there are array elements.

 For an array of strings, the first character of the the next line will be the start of the first string in the array.
 The line after that will be the second string.
 No lines will have any leading spaces.
 Any space visible is part of the string.

 'z' encoding, the string is compressed first before converting to Base64.

-'Z' encoding, unlike 'A', the string array is treated as one big buffer separated by NULL values and then compressed and converted to Base64.
+'Z' encoding, unlike '=', Each string in the array is compressed individually and placed on their own line.

 ```
-string "."- 206 <- There can only be one separator.
-Otherwise those extra separators are part of the string.
-This is a single string value.\nBut multiline.
-Only \\r and \\n need escaping and not other \s in the string\n
+string1 ""- \<-separator character being used.
+No separators after this character.
+Otherwise those separators are part of the string.
+This is a single string value.\nBut multiline.\n

+string2 ""- ~Example of changing the escape character.~nThis is a new line\n

-stringList "."= 3\n
+stringList ""= 3\n
-62 This is string 1, line 1.\\r\\nThis is string1, line 2.\\r\\n\n
+^This is string 1, line 1.^r^nThis is string1, line 2.^r^n\n
-18 This is string 2.\n
+/This is string 2.\n
-18 This is string 3.\n
+\This is string 3.
+Escape characters can change\n
 ```

 #### 2.3.5.3 - Simple values